-The approach chosen is to test as much of the functionality as possible using built in self testing routines.
-This means that the user testing can be kept to a minimum and is associated with 'does the button work?' rather than 'does the process invoked by the button work?'
-This approach has allowed ANSWERS to increase the coverage and include more obscure options as part of a regular test cycle.
+Most of the functionality is tested using built in self testing routines.
+This means that the user testing can be kept minimal and is associated with 'does the button work?' rather than 'does the process invoked by the button work?'.
+Many of the tests involve comparing generated images which is done in an operating system and graphics capability independent way.
+For example the event log display tests involve 220 image comparisons.

-Visual Workshop can be instructed to run in test mode using command line arguments.
-All of the test inputs and reference files form part of the standard Visual Workshop package so they can be used as installation tests.
-When each test set is complete the option is provided to produce an HTML test report.
+All of the test inputs and reference files are shipped as part of the standard package so Visual Workshop can be instructed to start in test mode and produce an HTML test report.